ayush-pradhan/invoice-app/README.md

-# Getting Started with Create React App
+# Getting Started with Invoice-App

 Install all the dependecies with: npm install